-A moment after uttering those two words and he reached up at a speed nearly beyond my ability to comprehend to press a hand against my forehead, and I fell into a blank slumber, to awake many, many leagues beyond even the reaches of Faerie in the distant corners of the Nevernever...
+A moment after uttering those two words and he reached up at a speed I could barely comprehend, pressing his right palm against my forehead, and I fell into an instant and empty slumber, to awaken many, many leagues beyond even the farthest reaches of Faerie I had ever traversed, in the distant corners of the Nevernever...

 -(Istar i mor)-

 I felt as if here, wherever here was, I could be felt not merely by the spiritual community, but that others who were yet still alive and breathing would likewise look upon my weakened self and view me for what and who I was.
 When I opened my eyes, I was still the same as when I had spoken with Uriel, though the surroundings were far different; a vast and shadow-casting mountain lay before me, and the sounds of drums still echoed out from its craggy walls clearly.
 Stretched out across the land to either side were trees and a long beaten path.

 Then those who were beating said drums emerged from a gash in the side of the mountain and I glimpsed the first in a long line of creatures, short, shallow, and muck-and-tarred-skin a slick black beneath the armaments on display.
 They were not all that distant from the Goblins of the Erlking, if I felt like being charitable.
-Swords and arrows and shields hung across their bodies in scabbards and quivers and over forearms, and when they spoke the tone of their voice was pugnacious and souring upon the air.
+Cruel swords and arrows and sharpened shields hung across their bodies in scabbards and quivers and over forearms, and when they spoke the tone of their voice was pugnacious and souring upon the air.

 "Fool!
 Ape-spawn!" one of their kind cursed another in a rough tongue that I could barely recognize.
 "You ought be stretched and whipped a thousand times by the Balrog's own thong!"

 If I had blood, it might have chilled.

 Balrog?
 Quenya?
-The puzzle pieces slid quickly into place as memories were awoken out of my younger years, spent reading before the flickering flames of a campfire at my father's side.
+The puzzle pieces slid then quickly into place as memories were dredged to the surface out of my younger years, spent reading before the flickering flames of a campfire at my father's side.
 Uriel, you son of a bitch.
 Don't you dare tell me this is Middle-earth, and if it is...